elronbandel/2026/_posts/2026-04-27-general-agent-evaluation.md

 ---
 layout: distill
 title: "Ready For General Agents?
 Let's Test It."
 description: General-purpose agents are emerging, carrying the promise of seamless deployment across environments.
-However, current evaluation methods cannot measure their adaptability to diverse unseen environments—the foundation of true generality.
+However, current evaluation solutions cannot measure their adaptability to diverse unseen environments—the foundation of true generality.
 We outline key challenges and chart a path toward an evaluation framework that supports robust, cross-environment testing designed for progressing general agents.
 date: 2026-04-27
 future: true
 htmlwidgets: true